inverno-io/inverno-mods/README.md

 ## License

-The Winter Framework is released under version 2.0 of the [Apache License][apache-license].
+The Inverno Framework is released under version 2.0 of the [Apache License][apache-license].